-Assembly Bill 5 (AB5) has challenged the California gig economy and Uber is not happy about it.
+California Assembly Bill 5 (AB5) has challenged the gig economy and Uber is not happy about it.
 The debate on whether Uber and Lyft drivers are independent contractors or employees has been battled in congress for ages.
 But as the smoke clears and the sun rises, AB5 finally stands victorious.
 The approval of this bill completely changes the way that not only Uber and Lyft operate, but how their workers are treated in case of an accident.

 Uber class action lawsuit settlements have been exposed all over the media.
 In the past, Uber drivers were expected to pay for their own gas, oil changes, and most importantly, health insurance.
 AB5 has changed all that.
-West Coast Trial Lawyers supports the passing of AB5 and we can answer any questions as to how it relates to your insurance.
+West Coast Trial Lawyers supports the passing of AB5 and is always available to answer any questions you may have in regards to this bill.

-Does A Rideshare Driver Need Health Insurance?
+Does a Rideshare Driver Need Health Insurance?

 Surprisingly, the study compared the amount of CFU’s or colony-forming units found on a toilet seat to the number of bacteria growing on rideshare vehicle surfaces, such as seat belts and steering wheels.
 The study found that rideshare cars have more than quadruple the amount of germs.
 With so many Uber drivers sitting in the midst of so many germs for so many hours, the chances of getting sick greatly increase.

 In addition to the cornucopia of germs you can be exposed to as a driver, many drivers report an extended amount of back pain.
 Sitting in a car is no different than sitting in a chair, until the vehicle begins moving.
 Due to the “vibrational overload,” your spine could experience prolonged discomfort, which can lead to shooting or stabbing pains or pains that can radiate down the leg and last for years.